magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     --sub-langs all,-live_chat to download all subtitles except live chat.
 You can also use --compat-options no-live-chat to prevent any live chat/danmaku from downloading
--   YouTube channel URLs download all uploads of the channel.
-To download only the videos in a specific tab, pass the tab's URL.
-If the channel does not show the requested tab, an error will be raised.
+-   Youtube channel URLs are automatically redirected to /video.
+Append a /featured to the URL to download only the videos in the home page.
+    If the channel does not have a videos tab, we try to download the equivalent UU playlist instead.
+For all other tabs, if the channel does not show the requested tab, an error will be raised.
 Also, /live URLs raise an error if there are no live videos instead of silently downloading the entire channel.
-You may use --compat-options no-youtube-channel-redirect to revert all these redirections
+You may use --compat-options no-youtube-channel-redirect to revert all these
+    redirections
--   Unavailable videos are also listed for YouTube playlists.
+-   Unavailable videos are also listed for youtube playlists.
 Use --compat-options no-youtube-unavailable-videos to remove this
--   The upload dates extracted from YouTube are in UTC when available.
-    Use --compat-options no-youtube-prefer-utc-upload-date to prefer the
-    non-UTC upload date.
 -   If ffmpeg is used as the downloader, the downloading and merging of formats happen in a single step when possible.
 Use --compat-options no-direct-merge to revert this